tbnobody/OpenDTU/README.md

 ## Screenshots
 Several screenshots of the frontend can be found here: [Screenshots](docs/screenshots/README.md)

+## Builds
+Different builds from existing installations can be found here [Builds](docs/builds/README.md) Like to show your own build?
+Just send me a Pull Request.

 ## Currently supported Inverters
 * Hoymiles HM-300
 * Hoymiles HM-350